Prevention Access Campaign invites you to show support for the Undetectable = Untransmittable message by becoming a Community Partner.

 Community partners agree with the scientific consensus statement “Risk of Sexual Transmission of HIV from a Person Living with HIV who has an Undetectable Viral Load" that appears here.
 It has been endorsed by leading HIV experts and researchers from around the world.

-Community partners agree we can comfortably say that a person living with HIV who is on ART and has a sustained undetectable viral load for at least six months does not transmit HIV to sexual partners.
+Community partners agree we can comfortably say that a person living with HIV who is on ART and has an undetectable viral load cannot transmit HIV to sexual partners.

 Community partners agree that the health and prevention benefits of viral suppression are platforms to underscore the importance of universal access to treatment and care for all people living with HIV worldwide.